-Espresso powder is a concentrated form of coffee typically used for baking or cooking, as it adds a rich flavor to recipes.
-And instant coffee is a convenient option for those who want to make a quick cup of coffee without the hassle of brewing a pot as it dissolves quickly in hot water.
+Espresso powder and instant coffee, while similar in their instant nature, aren’t quite the same.
+The main difference is Espresso powder is typically used for baking or cooking, as it adds a rich flavor to recipes.
+While instant coffee is a convenient option for making a quick cup of coffee as it dissolves quickly in hot water.

 What is Espresso powder, and how is it made?